pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 On the event-level dashboard, we will click :btn-icon:fa3-wrench: Settings: in the sidebar, which lands us on the general settings page for the event.
 We will open the :btn:Customer and attendee data: tab at the top.
-The options on this tab allow us to set questions for certain information for every ticket purchased.
+The options on this tab allow us to set up questions for certain information for every ticket purchased.
 We will scroll down to the subheading "Attendee data (once per personalized ticket)".

 We will set the attendee name to "Ask and require input" and the company option to "Ask, but do not require input".